-From your Heatmaps page, select the data grouping setting to be used for generating the Heatmap.
+From your Heatmaps page, select the Heatmap URL filter to be used for generating the heatmap.

 See our dedicated article on how to show Heatmap data from a group of URLs for more details

-See our article on Aggregating Heatmap Data From a Group of Matching URLs for more details and examples of when URLs are correctly matching with each of the match type options.
+See our article on What Are Heatmap URL Filters for more details and examples of when URLs are correctly matching with each of the match type options.

-Listed below are the five options that you can choose from.
+Listed below are the six options that you can choose from.